Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 <img src="Statistical_Learning_Final_Report_files/figure-html/histograms-1.png" style="display: block; margin: auto;" /><img src="Statistical_Learning_Final_Report_files/figure-html/histograms-2.png" style="display: block; margin: auto;" /><img src="Statistical_Learning_Final_Report_files/figure-html/histograms-3.png" style="display: block; margin: auto;" />

+ADD COMMENTS ON THE GRAPH

 ## Pairplot

 We will plot a pairplot to visualize the relationship between the variables.
+The pairplot is a grid of scatterplots that shows the relationship between each pair of variables in the dataset.
+This visualization helps us to identify patterns and correlations between the variables.

 First of all we have to define the function for the pairplot.
+We will define a function for the histogram, the correlation and the smooth line.

 ``` r